skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

 ### Obtaining visa appointment

+- Visa appointment is obtained from [E-visa platform](https://pedidodevistos.mne.gov.pt/VistosOnline/)
+  - If you ever login, don't forget to logout when you're done. **Because system allows only one active login session!** If you forget to logout and close the tab/window, then you may not login for some hours until your session is cleared.
+  - The appointment date selection/change page can be opened once every 12 hours.
+So be very careful when you open it, once you navigate to another page or close it, you will not be able to open that page again for 12 hours.
+  - It's a clunky system and will make you quite frusturated and nervous, be prepared.
+  - Only the days from Monday to Thursday (inclusive) are available to be reserved, and for certain times.
 - Swiftly obtain a visa appointment as soon as you have a confirmation or a binding document (contract, invitation letter etc.)
   - Because available appointments dates are usually so late
   - Last time I checked, there were free slots starting from 5 months from now